Smart Ankle & Foot Rehabilitation: Top 6 Balance Trainers in Canada, 2026

 Frequently Asked Questions

-Bioness L300 Go System features: Wireless FES device that senses gait and delivers targeted stimulation to the peroneal nerve to correct foot drop., Real-time gait detection and adjustable stimulation parameters enable individualized balance and gait training., Clinically validated to improve gait symmetry, step clearance, and functional mobility in neurological patients..
+Choose the Bioness L300 Go System if you need wireless FES that senses gait and delivers targeted stimulation to the peroneal nerve to correct foot drop; it’s rated 4.1 and uses real-time gait detection plus adjustable stimulation parameters.

 Conclusion